TianlinZhang668/18222278799.github.io/_pages/about.md

 My current research interests include Natural Language Processing (especially BioNLP), Artificial intelligence and so on. 🎉

+# Recent News

+- 07/2021 Our <a href="https://sites.google.com/view/ca2mh/">workshop</a> was successfully held
+- 07/2021 Acceptance to the General Program as a student at MLSS 2021 Taipei <a href="http://ai.ntu.edu.tw/mlss2021/">website</a>
+- 06/2021 Our paper titled "Automatic identification of suicide notes with a transformer-based deep learning model" got accepted in Internet Interventions
+- 06/2021 Our paper titled "Predicting Sign of Depression via Using Frozen Pre-trained Models and Random Forest Classifier" got accepted at CLEF-2021

 # Professional services
 - **Journal Reviewer**: